 For the longest time DJ controllers needed a connected laptop or PC to function.
 This disconnect between your gear is something that often puts traditional DJs off.

 With the addition of screens and standalone systems, there is finally an alternative.
-This is especially important for the average working DJ that plays events like weddings.
+This is especially important for the average working DJ who plays events like weddings.
 You can prepare your tracks and rock up at the gig without your laptop.

 With standalone systems, you can leave the laptop at home or off to the side as a backup.